 What trainees are eligible to attend a course?

-What is the difference between Screen Skills Ireland and Screen Skillnet?
+What is the difference between Screen Ireland – Skills Division and Screen Skillnet?

-- Screen Skills Ireland is funded through the Department of Culture, Heritage and the Gaeltacht and it falls under the remit of Screen Ireland.
-Screen Skillnet is funded through the Department of Education and Skills.
+- Screen Ireland – Skills Division is funded through the Department of Culture, Heritage and the Gaeltacht and it falls under the remit of Screen Ireland.
+Screen Skillnet is funded through the Department of Further and Higher Education.

-- While Screen Skills Ireland is primarily focused on the skills needs of individuals and the sector as a whole, Skillnet Ireland is the national agency dedicated to the promotion and facilitation of workforce learning.
+- While Screen Ireland – Skills Division is primarily focused on the skills needs of individuals and the sector as a whole, Skillnet Ireland is the national agency dedicated to the promotion and facilitation of workforce learning.
 Screen Skillnet focuses on the companies and sole- traders operating within the screen sector.

 - Screen Skillnet have the capacity to offer bespoke subsidised in-house courses for groups of employees within one company.

-- Where Screen Skills Ireland award international bursaries to attend courses with specific learning outcomes, Screen Skillnet has the capacity to offer reduced rate passes to conferences and events with a more general learning outcome.
-For 2019 these have so far included CMC and Love Broadcasting.
+- Where Screen Ireland – Skills Division award international bursaries to attend courses with specific learning outcomes, Screen Skillnet has the capacity to offer reduced rate passes to conferences and events with a more general learning outcome.
+For 2019 these included MIPCOM, CMC and Love Broadcasting.

-- From time to time Screen Skills Ireland and Screen Skillnet will run courses in partnership.
+- From time to time Screen Ireland – Skills Division and Screen Skillnet will run courses in partnership.

 Who is on the Steering Group?